Sergei Bobrovsky: International play

-Bobrovsky participated in the 2007 Super Series, an eight-game series between Canadian and Russian juniors commemorating the 35th anniversary of the 1972 Summit Series, and garnered the most ice-time of any goaltender.
-At the end of that year, he played in the 2008 World Junior Ice Hockey Championships, backstopping Russia to a bronze medal.
+Bobrovsky participated in the 2007 Super Series, an eight-game series between Canadian and Russian junior teams commemorating the 35th anniversary of the 1972 Summit Series, and garnered the most ice-time of any goaltender.
+At the end of that year, he played in the 2008 World Junior Championships, backstopping Russia junior team to a bronze medal.

-Bobrovsky was named as one of Russia's goaltender for the 2014 Winter Olympics in Sochi; he and Semyon Varlamov split time tending the net.
-After a disappointing loss in a shootout to the United States, the Russian team would end up being eliminated from the tournament by Finland with a 3–1 loss; Bobrovsky saw some action after Varlamov was pulled in the game.
+Bobrovsky was named as one of Russia senior team's goaltenders for the 2014 Winter Olympics; he and Semyon Varlamov split time tending the net.
+After a disappointing loss in a shootout to the United States senior team, the Russian team would end up being eliminated from the tournament by Finland senior team with a 3–1 loss; Bobrovsky saw some action after Varlamov was pulled in the game.

-Bobrovsky participated in the 2014 IIHF World Championship in Belarus as Russia's starting goaltender.
-In his first game, he saved all 27 shots, shutting-out Switzerland 5–0.
-Russia won a berth in the IIHF Finals against Finland, who eliminated Russia from the Sochi Olympics.
+Bobrovsky participated in the 2014 World Championship as Russia's starting goaltender.
+In his first game, he saved all 27 shots in a 5–0 shutout win over Switzerland senior team.
+Russia against Finland in the final, who eliminated Russia from the Winter Olympics.
 Bobrovsky faced-off against fellow NHL goaltender Pekka Rinne of the Nashville Predators in the gold medal game.
-Russia went on to win the gold medal game 5–2, with Bobrovsky saving 24 out of 26 shots, backstopping the Russians to their second gold medal in the past three years in the tournament.
+Russia went on to win that game 5–2, with Bobrovsky saving 24 out of 26 shots, backstopping the Russians to their second gold medal in the past three years in the tournament.

-Bobrovsky was named the starting goaltender of Russia for the 2015 IIHF World Championship.
-On 9 May, he saved 13 shots including a penalty shot against Belarus in the group stage to help his team to a 7–0 win.
-On 16 May in the semifinal, Bobrovsky made several outstanding saves against the U.S., and led his team to a 4–0 win.
-He eventually finished with 35 saves and was named Player of the game for Team Russia.
-On 17 May, he allowed 6 goals on 37 shots in the final, and although he made some great saves early on, it was not enough to keep his team from losing 6–1 to Canada.
+Bobrovsky was named the starting goaltender of Russia for the 2015 World Championship.
+On 9 May 2015, he saved 13 shots including a penalty shot against Belarus senior team in the group stage to help his team to a 7–0 win.
+On 16 May, in the semifinal, Bobrovsky made several outstanding saves against the United States senior team, and led his team to a 4–0 win.
+He eventually finished with 35 saves and was named Player of the game for Russia.
+On 17 May, he allowed six goals on 37 shots in the final, and although he made some great saves early on, it was not enough to keep his team from losing 6–1 to Canada senior team.

 Personal life

-Bobrovsky married Olya Dorokova on 16 August 2011.
+Bobrovsky and Olga Dorokova were married on 16 August 2011.
 Bobrovsky's nicknames are "Bob", "Officer Bobrovsky", and "The Number One Cop."

-On 13 March 2020, Bobrovsky pledged to give $100,000 to part-time workers of the BB&T Center who were unable to work during the suspension of the 2019–20 NHL season because of the 2020 coronavirus pandemic.
+On 13 March 2020, Bobrovsky pledged to give $100,000 to part-time workers of the BB&T Center who were unable to work during the suspension of the 2019–20 season because of the COVID-19 pandemic.